paolo-baglioni/bayesian_FCN_prop/README.md

 For details on parameter notation, please consult our paper [Predictive power of a Bayesian effective action for fully-connected one hidden layer neural networks in the proportional limit](https://arxiv.org/abs/2401.11004)

 Additional simulation parameter configurations can be created by utilizing the provided Jupyter notebook script mk_dir.ipynb.
-For details on parameter notation, please consult the associated paper: XXX.

 # Contribution
 Contributions to this project are welcome!
 Feel free to open issues for bug reports or feature requests, and submit pull requests for enhancements.